-Henry Dodd is one of 17 First Fleeters with memorials buried at St. John’s Cemetery, Parramatta.
-Dodd was an experienced farmhand who arrived as Governor Phillip’s personal servant.
+HENRY DODD was an experienced farmhand who arrived on the First Fleet as Governor ARTHUR PHILLIP’s personal servant per HMS Sirius (1788).
 His skills as a farm manager and supervisor of convicts were quickly recognised and his early death was a great blow to the colony.
-His grave is the oldest known grave with headstone in situ and his funeral was the first public funeral in the colony.
+Dodd is one of more than fifty First Fleeters in the parish of St. John’s and one of the seventeen with memorial plaques at St. John’s Cemetery, Parramatta.
+His grave is the oldest known grave with headstone in situ in Australia and his funeral was the first public funeral in the colony.

 - Born: 1748

 - Baptised: 1 September 1748, Hodnet, Shropshire, England

 - Began to work for ARTHUR PHILLIP: c.1763